simeononsecurity/simeononsecurity.ch/content/red-team-course/red-team-methodology/index.en.md

 6. Mission Objective: what would you deliver as proof of impact?

 A complete plan names a concrete action per phase, picks the quietest route available, and states the objective before the foothold.
 If any phase is blank, the operation stalls there.

 ______

+## Why the Method Matters

+A red team method turns observations into a controlled sequence.
+The older checklist style treated access as the finish line, while a modern engagement ties each action to an objective and a stopping rule.
+Scope records, operator notes, and cleanup evidence let defenders reproduce the path without guessing. **Use a tabletop or range exercise when an action has no approved objective.**

+______